Social Skills Workbook – Exercises to Improve Social Skills

 Children with hearing loss are often described as being socially awkward.
 Pragmatic language skills can be several years delayed in comparison to typically hearing peers, causing immature social skills and social interactions.
 Being able to self-advocate for their listening, communication and learning needs requires our students to have not only a strong self-concept, but also socially appropriate skills.
 I liked this workbook because of it’s clear structure in teaching through discussion of the child’s own experiences.
 You can work with the child on all 4 areas, or just what you feel he or she needs.
 This workbook would be especially helpful when the Social Language/Behavior Cards are used following discussion to further explore appropriate social responses with the child.
+Purchase alone or as part of the Social Skills Combo (see below).
+Karen Anderson, Director.

 The Social Skills Workbook